janbsc4/BoardgameRecommender/README.md

 - `game_name` is the name of the boardgame
 - `average_score` is the average score of the reviewers that you trust
-- `reviews_nbr` is number of reviews used to calculate the average score
+- `reviews_nbr` is number of reviews used to calculate the `average_score`

-Once you have the data for your games as a you can paste it into the *gameslist.py* file.
+Once you have the data for your games in this format, you can paste it into the *gameslist.py* file.

-If you know how bayesian weighted ranking works, you can also change the *C* and *m* variables in *rank.py*.
+If you know how bayesian weighted rankings work, you can also change the *C* and *m* variables in *rank.py* to your liking.

 ## 2) Running the script